How To Check Ping / Latency In Apex Legends & Change Server

 1. Launch (or restart) Apex Legends.

-3. Click the option to view all available regions and your latency for each one.
+3. Click the option (or hit Tab) to view all available regions and your latency for each one.

-4. Click on the region of your choice (preferably the one with the lowest latency) to set it as your default server.
+4. Click on the region of your choice (we’d suggest choosing the one with the lowest latency and packet loss) to connect to it.

 That’s all there is to it!